Last updated: 10/6/22

 - Are there restrictions on intercity or interstate travel?
 No

 - Face coverings must be cloth or medical-type masks.
 Face shields, visors, scarves, or other types of face coverings are not permitted as substitutes for masks.
-Masks must be worn in all indoor public spaces and on public transportation.

 - For more information and a complete list of the restrictions, please visit the Polish Government’s COVID-19 Page.